Bêlit

 Bêlit is a character appearing in the fictional universe of Robert E. Howard's Conan the Barbarian.
 She is a pirate queen who has a romantic relationship with Conan.
-She appears in Howard's Conan novelette Queen of the Black Coast, first published in Weird Tales #23 (5 May 1934).
+She appears in Howard's Conan short story "Queen of the Black Coast", first published in Weird Tales #23 (5 May 1934).
 She is the first substantial female character to appear in Howard's Conan stories.
 Partly thanks to her substantial appearance in the Marvel Comics' Conan series, the character is recognized as being Conan's "true love".

 She was selected as the fourth-greatest pirate by Wired magazine's Geekdad blog.

 Appearance

 As a native of the Hyborian nation of Shem, Bêlit is Shemite.
 Her name may have been taken from Bel, god of thieves in her native land.
 (Historically, Bêlit was an Akkadian (meaning "lady, mistress"), and appearing in Greek form as Beltis (Βελτις), considered to be the name of the wife of the god Bêl.)

 Apart from jewellery, she wears only sandals and a red silk girdle.
 Despite her race and her lack of clothing in the tropical sun, her skin is "ivory white".

 She is described in her first appearance: